lky473736/problemsolving/self-made/readme.txt

 - quiz for midterm for learningpython
 - quiz for endterm for learningpython
-- quiz for endterm for learningpython : plus (preparing)
+- quiz for endterm for learningpython : plus
 - GCCS50 at Code-In (language study : C)